 The vulva is made of the labia minora (the inner lips) and the labia majora (the outer lips).
 And they come in many shapes, sizes, colours with its own unique formula of hair, juices and smell - meaning that it’s highly unlikely that any two vulvas are the same.

 However, if we’re getting specific, an ‘outie’ refers to a vulva in which the labia majora is smaller than the labia minora, causing the inner lips to protrude in the same fashion as an outie belly button.

 But, for some bizarre reason, those who have a vulva that sticks more ‘out’ than ‘in’ have decided that their vagina is somehow less than.

-Yep, our resident GP Dr Ginny Mansberg has said that “In 50% of girls the labia minor is bigger than the labia majora… that’s your reality.
-Women who think ‘there is something wrong with me’ because something sticks out a little bit – well, no, it doesn’t happen in porn movies, but it is actually very normal.”
+We spoke to our resident GP Dr Ginny Mansberg who revealed that, “In 50 per cent of girls the labia minor is bigger than the labia majora… that’s your reality.
+Women who think ‘there is something wrong with me’ because something sticks out a little bit – well, no, it may not appear in porn movies, but it is actually very normal.”

 Yes, it appears that porn has played a big part in this warped phenomenon.

 And why are we surprised?
 It fills the void of sex education for so many, allowing teenagers to turn to buffed up, shaved, fake-orgasming actors to figure out what the hell is ‘normal’ in the bedroom.